Release of the third report on agency compliance with NCS Regulations

-The Monitor’s second report covers agency compliance with the Oranga Tamariki (National Care Standards and Related Matters) Regulations 2018 (NCS Regulations).
+Our third report covers agency compliance with the Oranga Tamariki (National Care Standards and Related Matters) Regulations 2018 (NCS Regulations).

 There are currently four agencies that have statutory care and custody of tamariki and rangatahi, and are being monitored under this legislation – Oranga Tamariki, Dingwall Trust, Open Home Foundation and Barnardos.

-Summary of findings – 1 October 2019 to 31 December 2019:
+Summary of findings – 1 July 2019 to 30 June 2020: